-Don Shumpert is in his third season with the Cardinals and second as an offensive assistant after being promoted on 2/5/20.
+Don Shumpert is in his fourth season with the Cardinals and third as an offensive assistant after being promoted on 2/5/20.
 He originally joined Arizona's staff on 2/12/19 as part of the Bill Bidwill Coaching Fellowship.
-Shumpert assists with Cardinals running backs.
+After previously working with Cardinals running backs, Shumpert now assists with Arizona's wide receivers.